Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Tasks

 \subsection{Grounded Tasks}

-The final category of tasks we consider is \textbf{grounded tasks}, which aim to perform instructions that can be represented as a sequence of actions in a symbolic language on \textbf{simulated environments} (e.g., mobile phone, 3D simulation), external \textbf{knowledge resources} (e.g., querying a database, searching web) or in \textbf{structured or unstructured documents} through multi-turn task-oriented dialogues.
-These tasks typically require understanding and utilizing contextual information, and domain-specific knowledge to effectively perform the tasks within specific domains, such as web, mobile, game, robotics, and navigation.
+The final category of tasks we consider is \textbf{grounded tasks}, which aim to perform instructions that can be represented as a sequence of actions in a symbolic language on \textbf{simulated environments} (e.g., mobile phone, 3D simulation), external \textbf{knowledge resources} (e.g., querying a database, searching the web), or in \textbf{structured or unstructured documents} through multi-turn task-oriented dialogues.
+These tasks typically require understanding and utilizing contextual information and domain-specific knowledge to effectively perform the tasks within specific domains, such as web, mobile, game, robotics, and navigation.
 We build a taxonomy of environments that are commonly used in literature, namely as Web~(\S\ref{ssec:web}), Navigation/Household~(\S\ref{ssec:Navigation}), Robotic~(\S\ref{ssec:robot}), Game~(\S\ref{ssec:game}), and GUI~(\S\ref{ssec:Mobile}); and provide the list of papers for each environment in Appendix~\ref{ssec:grounded_env_papers}.

 Meanwhile, \textbf{grounded task-oriented dialogue systems} build upon the principles of grounded tasks by enabling interactive, language-based guidance within various environments.
 These systems ground their responses in external sources such as documents~\cite{feng-etal-2020-doc2dial, feng2021multidoc2dial, strathearn-gkatzia-2022-task2dial} or real-time environmental data~\cite{Narayan-ChenJH19, TEACh}.
 For instance, they can guide users to navigate in dynamic virtual environments~\cite{Narayan-ChenJH19, TEACh}, or in troubleshooting and household management through static resources~\cite{feng-etal-2020-doc2dial, feng2021multidoc2dial, strathearn-gkatzia-2022-task2dial}.
 Recent advancements in \gls{NLP}, including \gls{LLM}s and \gls{RAG} frameworks, have expanded the capabilities of these systems, making them essential in fields such as customer support and healthcare~\cite{feng2021multidoc2dial, FlowDial}.
-We discuss them in details in \S\ref{ssec:dialogue}.
+We discuss them in detail in \S\ref{ssec:dialogue}.
+Furthermore, Table~\ref{tab:grounded-environments} provides a unified view of the diverse grounded task environments, comparing their structural properties (state/action spaces, observability) and evaluation metrics.